blahosyl/spicy/README.md

 The current version of the app does not contain the functionality to manage recipes from the website's UI.
 Following the suggestion of my mentor, I have deprioritized this and focused my time on creating automated tests instead.

-As an interim workaround, I have set up the Admin Panel to provide restricted access to Staff users (Gytha and Tiffany), so that the can manage their own items, but not others'.
+As an interim workaround, I have set up the Admin Panel to provide restricted access to Staff users (Gytha and Tiffany), so that they can manage their own items, but not others'.

 Below, we can see the options of the Admin Panel for staff user Tiffany.
-The available models on the lefthand side are considerably restricted, as is the list of recipes, as only those recipes are shown where Tiffany is the author.
+The available models on the left hand side are considerably restricted, as is the list of recipes, as only those recipes are shown where Tiffany is the author.

 ![Admin Panel: Staff user](readme-pics/admin-panel/recipe-list-staff-admin.png)